 A few years later, a local software company contacted the department chair for a recommendation for someone to write tutorial math software (by hand, not by computer) and he suggested me.
 They offered me $6000 and I was over the moon with delight to do it.
 But then, after I saw the finished product, I didn’t even want my name attached to it – there were so many mistakes!

 So, I started thinking that if I could find some authoring software, I could write and program the software myself.
 In 1988, HyperCard came out and by 1992, I was spending 15-hour days writing and programming until I finished writing an entire year of high school geometry.
 My husband said, “Are you going to keep this to yourself or share it?”
 That’s when I started selling what I’d written even though my plan was to write the entire high school curriculum.
 I kept writing but found that there wasn’t a very large market for advanced math when my award-winning master teacher mother suggested I write Basic Math software which she felt had a larger market.
 I followed her suggestion and wrote software for fractions, decimals, percents, pre-algebra, and basic geometry principles – she was correct – the school, home, and adult education markets loved it and ordered it.
 I had a real business!

 Today, my company, MathMedia Educational Software offers some 50 different software titles that have been used by thousands of students across the country.
-And all of this is because almost 40 years ago, I opened the box!
+And all of this is because many years ago, I opened the box!